 Homes in southwestern cities like Tucson and Phoenix are especially prone to termite infestations.
 A termite colony can devour all wooden structures in a home, including wood furniture, in three to five years.
 Although these bugs are highly destructive, their objective is not to hurt humans.
 Rather, they want a steady source of food.
 However, they can be harmful to humans as a byproduct of pursuing their goals.
-Here are five health hazards these critters pose as they go about the business of eating your house.
+Here are five health hazards termites pose as they go about the business of eating your house.

 1. Bites and Stings